OlivierLD/raspberry-coffee/Project.Trunk/Weather.Station.Implementation/README.md

 ```
 It will start Chromium in `kiosk` (full screen) mode, and load the URLs mentioned above.

+To disable the screen saver:
+- Edit `/etc/lightdm/lightdm.conf`
+- Have a/the line that starts with `xserver-command=` to look like `xserver-command=X -s 0 -dpms`

+This will take effect after reboot.

 ##### And more
 - Added a camera
     - Snapshots posted on Adafruit-IO